Myrle13/Big-data/README.md

 -  MapReduce: Implement the Merge Sort3 algorithm using Map-Reduce.
 -  MapReduce: Implement the Bucket Sort4 algorithm using Map-Reduce.
 Task 5:
-• MapReduce: Implement the TF-IDF algorithm using Map-Reduce for the term “health” in the text of the Tweets.
+- MapReduce: Implement the TF-IDF algorithm using Map-Reduce for the term “health” in the text of the Tweets.
-• Create a short documentation in which you briefly describe your implementation: o How many MapReduce Jobs?
-Why? o What to write in the mapper(s) ?
-Flowchart and Pseudocode ! o What to write in the reducer(s) ?
-Flowchart and Pseudocode !
+- Create a short documentation in which you briefly describe your implementation:

 # Assignment 2
-• The Program:
+- The Program:
-– Correctness:
+- Correctness:
-∗ Sequential-Scan Based Method
+- Sequential-Scan Based Method
-∗ R-Tree Based Method
+-  R-Tree Based Method
-– Efficiency
+- Efficiency
-• The Report
+- The Report
-– Function Description
+- Function Description
-– Requirement Description
+- Requirement Description
-– Analysing the Working of R-Tree
+- Analysing the Working of R-Tree